Open call for artwork donation proposals from all artists and donors

 The collection explores and interrogates the themes of transition, social justice, human rights, identity, constitutionalism, reparation and reconciliation in the South African context.
 Artworks also lend a vibrant warmth to the Constitutional Court where they are viewed and discussed by visitors the world over.
 Many works in the CCAC portray the agency and lived experiences of the artist(s), whilst others are more abstract and traditional, using form to evoke emotion and understanding, and to celebrate diversity.

-The majority of the artworks in the CCAC have been donated by artists, galleries and donors as a sign of support and appreciation for the work of the Constitutional Court of South Africa, in the absence of an acquisitions budget.
-No singular curatorial vision determines which works form part of the CCAC.
+The majority of the artworks in the CCAC have been donated by artists, galleries, organisational patrons and others as a sign of support and appreciation for the work of the Constitutional Court of South Africa.
+As such, no singular curatorial vision determines which works form part of the CCAC.
 The significance of the CCAC lies in that a diversity of voices are represented through the collection having been assembled by the generosity of the public at large.
 Continued donations lead to the strategic and sustained development of the CCAC – representing the South Africa of today.

 Artwork donors are duly acknowledged.

-All proposed acquisitions are to be evaluated against the criteria listed below:
+All proposed acquisitions are to be evaluated against the CCAC policy, that includes consideration of the criteria listed below:

 - Relevance to the CCAC